 We will share the official ETIAS application link here once it’s live (the proposed domain, not yet available, is etias.europa.eu).

 You’ll be able to apply from any internet-connected device, like a PC, tablet or mobile phone, so don’t worry – there’s no need to visit an embassy.

-From late 2022, you’ll need the following in order to apply:
+From May 2023, you’ll need the following in order to apply:

 - A valid Singapore passport with at least 3 months remaining from the date of arrival in Europe